-Prospective students are encouraged to submit their applications by the priority deadlines listed above in order to receive consideration for institutional grants.
+Prospective students are encouraged to submit their applications by the priority deadline in order to receive consideration for institutional grants.
 Though applications received after the priority deadline will be considered for admission, financial aid offerings may be limited after the priority deadline.

-Applications are valid for 1 to 2 years before enrollment.
+Applications are valid for 1 year before enrollment.
 All documents submitted become the property of BST and are subject to the rules of confidentiality and privacy outlined in the Buckley amendment passed by the U.S. Congress in 1987.